RealismusModding/realismusmodding.github.io/mods/seasons/manual/gameplay/index.md

 Each season consists of 3 transitions, referred to as early, mid or late in the game.
 Since there are 4 seasons in a year, there are 12 of these transitions.
 Because each season consists of 3 transitions, the season length can only be set to a multiple of 3 days.
 3 days is the minimum season length, which would mean a transition lasting one day and a full year lasting 12 days.
 We have chosen 24 days as the maximum.
 A 24 day season length will result in each transition lasting 8 days and a full year lasting 96 days.

-To change the season length, open the Seasons menu (`Alt + S` by default) and navigate to the second page where you can change the value.
+To change the season length, open the Seasons menu (`Alt + S` by default, or `L1 + Options`) and navigate to the second page where you can change the value.
 Don't forget to save your game.

 ### Warnings for Gameplay